Streamlining Clinical Trials

 Finally, blockchain allows for greater data availability.
 When all data is shared openly within a network, issues with data systems interoperability are reduced, and opportunities open up new possibilities for using that data.
 For example, in the clinical trial space, availability and accessibility of patient information could be used for patient feasibility analysis and population studies.

 Applications in development

-Declining clinical trial efficiency is one of the biggest challenges in drug and device development, making blockchain a game-changer for streamlining these processes.
+Clinical trial efficiency, cost and transparency are some of the biggest challenges in drug and device development, making blockchain a game-changer for streamlining these processes.
 Thus, there are a number of organisations working towards the development of blockchain in the healthcare and clinical trial space:

 - In 2016, physicians Greg Irving and John Holden from the University of Cambridge performed a proof of concept study utilising blockchain technology.
 The aim of their study was to increase the trustworthiness of clinical trial results by using blockchain to prevent the selective publication and manipulation of data (1).

 - Professor Antonia Bifulco, in collaboration from Middlesex University, King’s College London and Goldsmiths University in the UK (2,3), developed a new online Computerised Life Event Assessment Record (CLEAR) for a trial measuring stress related to life changes.
 The project utilised a blockchain to store all trial results on a ledger, which allows for the data to be easily distributed for review and auditing